bje1012/bje1012.github.io/_projects/5_project.md

     </div>
 </div>

-The code above create this network plot.
-It shows sample networks of two sets of 30 randomly selected external supporters, colored by their level of democracy.
+The plot shows sample networks of two sets of 30 randomly selected external supporters, colored by their level of democracy.
 Both samples illustrate that most liberal democracies tend to have more ties, whereas autocracies are connected to only a few countries.

 To examine patterns of co-intervention among states in civil conflicts, I employ a Latent Space Model (LSM), a network model suited for analyzing relational data influenced by both observed covariates and unobserved structural dependencies.
 Latent space models are grounded in the assumption that dependencies in network data can be viewed as being the result of the distances between individuals in some social, physical, or other latent space, and that the likelihood of a tie is inversely related to the distance between nodes in this latent space.